Deokuliar-1996/What-is-the-Price/README.md

 A quick guide on installation of important libraries and running the code.
 The project has four .ipynb files - watch_classification.ipynb, regression_watch.ipynb, bags_classification and bags_regression.ipynb

+## Data Collection

+The data was collected from online retail websites using beautiful soup.
+Rebag.com was used for handbags data and chrono24.com was used to collect watches data.The prices, image names, and labels were stored in a csv file, whose mapping would be used later for training.
+A total of 16591 image data was scraped for handbags and 13411 images for watches.

 ## Watch and Bags Classification and Regression
 Both of the classification and Regression ipynb files consists of 3 models each namely a Custom Model, InceptionV3 Transfer Learning model, DenseNet201 Transfer learning model.
 Thus in a way we trained 12 models for this project.